Georgess2293/fsd_tech_product_analyzer/readme/README.md

 **Start the Data Ingestion & ETL Process**:
 `python data_ingestion_script.py`

-You should be able to check the app.log file to see the ETL work.

 As for the dashboard access: Please use this link "public powerbi link" to access your data.